-So, much of the executive power you see running rampant in the U.S. states today is not constitutionally justifiable, no matter what many people argue.
+So, much of the executive power we’ve seen run rampant in the U.S. states today is not constitutionally justifiable, no matter what many people argue.
 Unless the state constitution itself explicitly says that its rule over the state government can be suspended during a crisis, or directly gives the state legislatures the right to give authoritarian and extra-constitutional powers to the executive during a crisis (and how is crisis defined?), every single one of the U.S. governors, using their executive orders as if they are law to dictate how private individuals are running their lives and businesses, are acting unconstitutionally and arbitrarily.

 This is something the founders, who eschewed any potential authoritarian power like the one they escaped under the English King, would never ever approve of.

 It’s our job as citizens to know these things.
 Go, read your state constitutions and educate yourself on the constitutional legitimacy of your executives’ power.
-Punish them accordingly in November.

 We need to stop demanding for an authoritarian executive every time a good crisis comes around.
 Because, eventually, after enough good crises, we won’t have a say on how authoritarian our executive is.

 Madison knew it in his time, may we remember it now: “Crisis is the rallying cry of the tyrant”.